Initial degenerations of spinor varieties: Symmetric matroids and initial degenerations of totally isotropic subspaces

 Symmetric matroids go by many different names in the literature, see \cite[\S 4]{BorovikGelfandWhite} and the references therein.
 The data of a symmetric matroid on $J$ is also equivalent to the data of a $\Delta$-matroid on $\bn$.
 Given a $\Delta$-matroid $M$, its associated symmetric matroid $\overline{M}$ is defined by

 Conversely, given a symmetric matroid $M$, its associated $\Delta$-matroid $\underline{M}$ is defined by

 Let $M$ be a symmetric matroid on $J$.
 A subset of $J$ is \textit{independent} if it is contained in a basis, and \textit{dependent} otherwise.
-A \textit{circuit} is a minimal admissible dependent subset, and the set of all circuits of $M$ is denoted by $\cC(M)$.
-We will use a similar notation for ordinary matroids, i.e., if $M$ is an ordinary matroid, then we denote by $\cB(M)$ the bases of $M$ and the circuits of $M$ by $\cC(M)$.
+A \textit{circuit} is an admissible minimal dependent subset, and the set of all circuits of $M$ is denoted by $\cC(M)$.
+We use a similar notation for ordinary matroids, i.e., if $M$ is an ordinary matroid, then we denote by $\cB(M)$ the bases of $M$ and the circuits of $M$ by $\cC(M)$.

 Let $F$ be a totally isotropic subspace of $V.$ The symmetric matroid of $F$ is $\overline{M(F)}$ where $M(F)$ is the $\Delta$-matroid of $F$ defined in \eqref{eq:matroidF}.
 Explicitly,

 The (ordinary) matroid of $F$, denoted by $M_{\A}(F)$, is given by